eger-geger/FryProxy/README.md

 ```

 ## Extension points
-Request are processing in 5 stages:
+Request are processed in 5 stages:
 - receive request from client
 - connect to destination server
 - send request to server and receive response
 - send response back to client
 - complete processing and close connections

-It is possible to add additional behavior to any stage using delegates:
+It is possible to add additional behavior to any stage with delegates:

 ```csharp
   var httpProxy = new HttpProxy(){